How does Brexit affect my student finance?

 It depends on whether you are going to study in the UK or whether you are a British citizen or a relative of a British citizen.

-The EU and the UK have developed a withdrawal agreement that comes into force on 1 February 2020, when the UK leaves the EU, and is valid until 31 December 2020.
-As far as student finance is concerned, the following applies:
+The EU and the UK have developed a withdrawal agreement that came into force on 1 February 2020, when the UK left the EU, and is valid until 31 December 2020.
+As far as student finance is concerned, the withdrawal agreement means the following:

 Study with Swedish student finance in the UK